KaplanAlex/rl-sonic/README.md

 After playing 1000 games, the agent is able to win the level with ease.
 The agent in this gif is supported by a Dueling Double DQN.
 The full runthrough can be found on YouTube at: https://www.youtube.com/watch?v=BO5VcUd2RGQ

-## Implementation
+## Project Summary
-I designed and trained the following models to play Sonic.
-The agent made decisions solely through the observation of the pixel values in each frame of the game over time.
+I designed and trained the following models to play Sonic:

+- Double DQN
+- Dueling DQN
+- DQN with Prioritized Experience Replay
+- Noisy DQN
+- N-step DQN
+    - Distributional DQN

-While the following models represent a diverse collection of reinforcment learning algorithms, each was trained with the same basic process of iteratively observing the environement, taking an action, and learning from the resulting reward, until ultimately reaching a policy which dictates the optimal action to take in evey situation.
+The agent supported by these  models made decisions solely through the observation of the pixel values in an input frame.
+While the following models represent a diverse collection of reinforcment learning algorithms, each was trained with the same basic process of iteratively observing the  environement, taking an action, and learning from the resulting reward.
+All models were trained over 1000 Episodes of gameplay, where each episode ended after (i) 4500 timesteps elapsed, (ii) the game was lost, or (iii) all lives were lost.

+## Results

+## Implementation and Theory
+Explantion of the theory supporting each model I implemented and trained.

 ### Deep Q-Network (DQN)
 Deep Q-Networks (DQNs) approximate the function **Q(s,a)**, which represents the value of taking